Member Agency Story

 Opening Doors to New Homes Where Individuals Recreate their Lives

-A story about Caring for the Vulnerable featuring Catholic Social Services Archdiocese of Philadelphia
+A story about Advocacy and Social Policy Initiatives featuring Catholic Social Services Archdiocese of Philadelphia

 Port Richmond is a neighborhood rich in Catholic history and identity.
 Church steeples dot the skyline and serve as anchors for this long established community.
 Margaret has seen a lot of them up close.
 Over the past forty years, she has worked in many of the churches below the steeples, cooking for clergy, keeping the sacristy in order, and opening the church doors for parishioners to come and worship.

 Always providing hospitality for others, Margaret now has a new home that is all hers at Nativity BVM Place.
 A one hundred year old building that served as the parish school for decades, Nativity BVM Place has been repurposed and rededicated to house seniors in one bedroom apartments that help older folk like Margaret to live independently, safely and with dignity in the communities they love.